 ‘Stimming’ is becoming more common in public so for example someone might need a hand-pressure squeeze tool to modulate their senses if they need it.
 Someone might also wiggle their feet or hands a bit or doodle.
 Any repetitive motion is either automatic or intentional, in order to modulate sensory input, but can also be a sign of increased anxiety.

 An autistic person’s ability to effectively engage socially will be affected by sensory stimuli in the environment eg. smells (eg. strong perfume), noise (eg. ticking clocks, phones, printers, roadworks), light (eg. if the sun is in someone’s eyes they may not feel socially confident enough to say so).
 Bright lights (especially office strip lights) nearly always have a negative effect on an autistic person.
 Be aware of one person pointing at someone else or using a dominant voice often found in debates (especially talking over others or for a long time), this can be overwhelming for an autistic person.
 An autistic person might not be able to report, demonstrate or modulate anxiety.
+In fact anxiety is often addressed by self-silencing (muting), which of course can make things worse.

 Triggers: An important aspect to consider is a ‘trigger’. eg. Someone in the room may think they might be autistic or waiting for a diagnosis and information given or activities can trigger responses – here is where very good facilitation is needed as well as providing a ‘safe environment’.
+Saying ‘trigger warning’ or ‘content warning’ at the beginning of a delivery containing very sensitive, emotion-inducing information (eg. abuse or suicide) is good practice.

 Participatory: True participation can never be underestimated and the main setting which problems are being seen is where non-autistic people speak on behalf of autistic people, without due caution.
 The autistic community values the experience of being autistic above all other knowledge.
 In an ‘autism awareness’ training environment, we seriously recommend you consider autistic person delivery, as the last thing you want is to alienate (or worse, distress) an autistic trainee with what is often seen as ‘an outsider view’.
 PARC and Autistica are pioneering with autistic-led, knowledge-supported projects.